-If you have credentials in occupations you do not wish to pursue, understand they could prove to be very important in a related career.
-Do not discount their usefulness, and be sure to add all credentials to your Gap Analysis.
+As you use COOL and MilGears, you may find that you have credentials in an occupation other than the one you plan to pursue.
+Do not discount their usefulness; they could prove to be important in a related career.
+Be sure to add all credentials to your Gap Analysis.

-Complete "Where am I now?"
+ACTIVITY: Where am I now?